Rebekacompetent445/fingers/fingers-protocol-draft.md

 `fingers://example.com/host2/host1/target`

 In this URI:
 - `example.com` is the network endpoint
-- `example.com` is the TLS identity
+- `example.com` is the TLS identity scope
 - `host2`, `host1`, and `target` are request components only

 ## 5. TLS Requirements